robert1948/localstorm/README.md

 CapeControl is a modern AI-powered platform designed to give individuals and businesses access to intelligent automation and control systems.

-# 🌩️ CapeControl V5

-CapeControl is a modern AI-powered platform designed to give individuals and businesses access to intelligent automation and control systems.

 ## 🎉 Latest Update: 2-Step Registration Flow ✅

 **Implementation Completed: July 13, 2025**